darioblanco/saltstack-example/README.md

 ## What is this?

-This is a very simple example of a Saltstack master/minion configuration automatized with Vagrant, with a Virtualbox provider.
+This is a very simple example of a Saltstack master/minion configuration automated with Vagrant, with a Virtualbox provider.

 The Salt master machine is called `saltmaster`, and there is a minion example called `webserver`: an nginx serving a very simple html page.